mādhaü

 mānukh

-of a human being.
+of human, of human being, of being.

 Grammar : noun, genitive case; masuline, singular.